-I rose in love touched an alchemist,
+I rose in love and touched the alchemist,

 To never be the same again.